Operating Licence

 We recognise that we have a responsibility to reduce emissions and our impact on the environment, and to protect customers by adapting to the impact climate change will have on the city.

 Our position on climate change adaptation is that we will plan and invest prudently to ensure we can maintain service levels by managing our climate risk.
-As part of our new Operating Licence, we will be engaging in an ongoing climate risk assessment and management process that is consistent with the NSW Government’s Climate Risk Ready Guide and addresses climate-related risks specifically, including priority risks, mitigation actions and adaptation actions.
+As part of our new Operating Licence, we'll be engaging in an ongoing climate risk assessment and management process that is consistent with the NSW Government's Climate Risk Ready NSW Guide and addresses climate-related risks specifically, including priority risks, mitigation actions and adaptation actions.

-Information and services to competitors
+Information and services provided to competitors

 • negotiate in good faith with licensees and potential competitors under the Water Industry Competition Act 2006 (WIC Act)